project-codeflare/rayvens/README.md

 A couple of events are then published to `topic` using the syntax `topic << value`.
 As illustrate here, events are just arbitrary values in general, but of course publishers and subscribers can agree on specific event schemas.
+The `<<` operator has left-to-right associativity making it possible to send multiple events with one statement.

 Run this program with:
 ```shell